-A small claims court is a special court which handles legal disputes involving a smaller amount of money.
-It means if a business or person is sued for a small range of money within the limit of such a court.
-The monetary limit of local small claims courts typically ranges from $2.500 and $25,000.
+A small claims court is a specialized court that handles legal disputes involving smaller amounts of money.
+It means that if a business or person is sued for a small amount of money within the court's jurisdictional limit.
+The monetary limit of local Small Claims Courts typically ranges from $2.500 to $25,000.
 For instance:

 Small claims courts are informal and don’t require you to have a lot of legal knowledge on the subject.
 They may include a wide range of cases, including: